-Every baseball fan is familiar with the stats of the game.
+Every baseball fan is familiar with the statistics of the game.
 They help us to decide who we are going to draft in our fantasy league, right?
 But does the average fan know how those stats are calculated?
 Simple algebraic equations are used when calculating these baseball stats.
 Check them out:

 Batting Average Calculation